-Figure 6-9 Liquefaction Induced Settlement Estimated Using the Ishihara and Yoshimine procedure (Ishihara and Yoshimine, 1992)
+Liquefaction induced settlement estimated using the Ishihara and Yoshimine procedure (Ishihara and Yoshimine, 1992) Figure 6-13

-6-4.2.5 Residual Strength Parameters
+6.4.2.5 Residual Strength Parameters

 Liquefaction induced instability is strongly influenced by the residual strength of the liquefied soil.
 Instability occurs when the shear stresses required to maintain equilibrium exceed the residual strength of the soil deposit.
 Evaluation of residual strength of a liquefied soil deposit is one of the most difficult problems in geotechnical practice (Kramer, 1996).
 A variety of empirical methods are available to estimate the residual strength of liquefied soils.
-The empirical relationships provided in Figures 6-1 through 6-3 and Table 6-3 shall be used to estimate residual strength of liquefied soil unless soil specific laboratory performance tests are conducted as described below.
-These procedures for estimating the residual strength of a liquefied soil deposit are based on an empirical relationship between residual undrained shear strength and equivalent clean sand SPT blowcounts or CPT $\mathbf{q}{c1n}$ values, using the results of back- calculation of the apparent shear strengths from case histories of large displacement flow slides.
-The significant level of uncertainty in these estimates of residual strength should be taken into account in design and evaluation of calculation results.
-See Section 6-2.2 for additional requirements regarding this issue.
+The empirical relationships provided in Figures 6-4 through 6-7 and Table 6-3 should be used to estimate residual strength of liquefied soil unless soil specific laboratory performance tests are conducted as described below.
+These procedures for estimating the residual strength of a liquefied soil deposit are based on an empirical relationship between residual undrained shear strength and equivalent clean sand SPT blowcounts or CPT q{cln} values, using the results of back-calculation of the apparent shear strengths from case histories of large displacement flow slides.
+The significant level of uncertainty in these estimates of residual strength should be accounted for in design and evaluation calculations.

-If a more refined analysis of residual strength is needed, laboratory cyclic triaxial shear or cyclic simple shear testing may be used to evaluate the residual strength in lieu of empirical SPT or CPT based criteria, in accordance with Section 6-4.2.6.
+If a more refined analysis of residual strength is needed, laboratory cyclic triaxial shear or cyclic simple shear testing may be used to evaluate the residual strength in lieu of empirical SPT or CPT based criteria, in accordance with WSDOT GDM Section 6.4.2.6.